mmmfang/project-two/README.md

 - I would have wished to retained some more of my sanity...but we can't have it all...

 ####Photo Credits
-Background photo on home page from Mashable
+- Background photo on home page from Mashable
-Photo on welcome page from honestlywtf.com
+- Photo on welcome page from honestlywtf.com

+#### Preliminary wireframe
+/Users/maefang/Downloads/IMG_1925.JPG